 I hope I can report back after some time in the new position that it lived up to my expectations, and that I can continue to grow, and help others to grow and even prosper.

-Thank you for sharing your experiences, Camillus, and welcome to the Penumbra family.
-We can’t wait to hear from you again in a few months’ time.
+Thank you for sharing your experiences, Camillus, and welcome to the Penumbra team.
 This story was shared from our colleagues at the Scottish Recovery Network.